isomerpages/singapore-customs-old/_businesses/06-valuation-duties-taxes-fees/06c-duties-and-dutiable-goods.md

 Company A imports 1,000 litres of biodiesel blend, comprising 100 litres of diesel.
 Assuming the excise duty for diesel is S$2.00 per dal (1 dal = 10 litres):

 Duties payable = S$2 x 10 = S$20

-**For clarifications on how to declare permit for powdered alcohol in TradeNet®, please refer to [Ask Customs](https://ifaqs.flexanswer.com/cfp/pages/Customs/ifaq.aspx).